30. Link, Synchronization, and ReWire

 When using Link, you can start and stop playback of each device or application independently of every other connected device or application.
 Link-enabled software will remain in tempo as well as at the correct position in relation to the global launch quantization of all participants.

 To configure Live to use Link, first make sure that your computer is connected to the same network as any other devices that you will use Link with.
 This can either be a local network or an ad-hoc (computer-to-computer) connection.
-Then open Live’s Link/MIDI Preferences and turn on the button next to “Play in time with Link.”
+Then open Live’s Link/MIDI Preferences and enable the button next to “Show Link Toggle.”

-The Link indicator in Live’s Control Bar will appear when Link is turned on.
+The Link toggle in Live’s Control Bar will appear.
+Click to toggle Link on or off.

 If at least one other Link-enabled app or instance of Live is connected, the Arrangement Position display will show a moving “progress bar” whenever Live’s transport is not running.
 This bar is a representation of the Live Set’s global launch quantization in relation to that of the other participants in the Link session.
 After you trigger playback, Live will wait until this bar is filled before starting.